pgRouting/pgrouting/src/contraction/doc/contraction.rst

 .. image:: images/sampledataGraph2.png

-Before we start we havent't removed any vertices so, removed_vertices = {}
+Before we start we haven't removed any vertices so, removed_vertices = {}

 :math:`V_1 = {1,7,13,14,15,16,17}`